North Hunterdon High School: Athletics

 The North Hunterdon Field Hockey team won the North II, Group III state sectional championship in 1986 and 1993.
 In 2021, the field hockey team won the Group III State Championship and went on to play in the Tournament of Champions.

 The softball team won the Group IV state championship in 2006 (defeating Steinert High School in the final of the tournament), 2014 (vs. Hillsborough High School) and 2018 (vs. Vineland High School).
 The 2006 team finished the season with a 27–3 record after defeating Steinert by a score of 2–0 to win the Group II championship game.

 The team won the 2007 North II, Group IV state sectional championship with an 8–0 win over J. P. Stevens High School.
 The 2008 team repeated as sectional champions with a 9–8 win in extra innings over Bridgewater-Raritan High School.

 The boys fencing team was the sabre team winner in 2004, was foil team winner in 2009 and was épée team winner in 2010.
 North Hunterdon won the boys team foil state championship in 2002.
 The boys fencing team took home the épée state title in the 03–04 season.
 In the 08–09 season, the boys fencing team took home the foil state title.
 The girls fencing team has taken home foil district champions in 05-06, and 06-07 seasons in addition to a sabre district championship title during the 05–06 season.

 From 2012 to 2014, the girls' lacrosse team won the Hunterdon-Warren-Sussex Tournament championship in each of the three years.
 They won their first tournament title in 2012 against their rivals, Hunterdon Central, 14–10, on their home field.
 Once again in 2013, the girls lacrosse team defended its HWS title, winning against previously undefeated Sparta High School by a score of 20–12, in the tournament final played on their home field.
 The team won their third consecutive title in 2014, with a 21–7 win against Voorhees High School in the final game of the tournament playoff.

-The girls volleyball team won the Group IV state championship in 2013 (against runner-up Ridge High School) and 2018 (vs. Southern Regional High School).
+The girls volleyball team won the Group IV state championship in 2013 (against runner-up Ridge High School) and 2018 (vs. Southern Regional High School), and won the Group III title in 2021 (vs. Colts Neck High School).

 The girls' tennis team won the 2017 Hunterdon-Warren-Sussex Tournament, knocking off Hunterdon Central Regional High School, which had won the tournament each of the five previous years.

 The school's marching band, the Golden Lions, accompany the football team at home and away games.
 They also participate in events such as the Columbus Day Parade in New York, as well as attending NJMBDA exhibitions.

 Administration

-The school's principal is Dr. Gregory Cottrell.
+The school's principal is Gregory Cottrell.
 His core administration team includes seven assistant principals.